jmerce07/Disaster-Response-Pipeline/README.md

 In order to create the data base, create the model, and get the web app to work, complete the following steps in order:

-1. Run data/process_data.py (clean the data and create database)
+1. Run python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db (clean the data and create database)
-2. Run models/train_classifier.py (train the data and save the model)
+2. Run python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl (train the data and save the model)
 3. Run app.py while in the app's directory (runs the web app)

 ## Licensing, Authors, Acknowledgements